MikeHLee/pydelt/README.md

 ### FDA (Functional Data Analysis)
 A sophisticated approach that uses spline-based smoothing to represent the time series as a continuous function.
 FDA automatically determines an optimal smoothing parameter based on the data characteristics, balancing the trade-off between smoothness and fidelity to the original data.
 This method is particularly well-suited for smooth underlying processes and can provide consistent derivatives up to the order of the chosen spline basis.

+### Integration Methods
+The package provides two integration methods:

+#### Basic Integration (integrate_derivative)
+Uses the trapezoidal rule to integrate a derivative signal and reconstruct the original time series.
+You can specify an initial value to match known boundary conditions.

+#### Integration with Error Estimation (integrate_derivative_with_error)
+Performs integration using both trapezoidal and rectangular rules to provide an estimate of the integration error.
+This is particularly useful when working with noisy or uncertain derivative data.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.